Argus C44

 Detroit, 1957

-‘57 Chevy at Katie’s Cars & Coffee, Great Falls, Va.
-Nikomat FTN, 50mm f/2 Nikkor-H, FP4+, 2025.
+‘57 Chevy at Katie’s Coffee House, Great Falls, Va.
+Nikkormat FT2, 50mm f/1.8 Nikkor, CineStill BwXX, 2025.

 Argus cameras were made by a Depression-era startup company in Ann Arbor, Michigan, a college town near Detroit.
-Argus achieved success by making durable, utilitarian cameras for the popular market.
-They’re best known for the simple ‘Argus brick’ model of which vast numbers were sold in the mid-20th century.
+They made durable, utilitarian 35mm cameras for the popular market.

-American cameras: Not much mid-tier presence
+American cameras: not much presence in the mid-tier market

 Argus C44 outfit.
 Camera with three lenses (35mm f/4.5, 50mm f/2.8, and 100mm f/3.5), lens hoods, clear filters, and an accessory viewfinder with parallax correction for use with the 35mm and 100mm lenses.

-Charlevoix, Michigan.
-Near Fishmans Island State Park.
-(Argus C44, 50mm f/2.8 Cintagon, FP4+, 2023.)
+A walk along the beach Charlevoix, Michigan, near Fishmans Island State Park.
+Argus C44, 50mm f/2.8 Cintagon, FP4+, 2023.

-The back removes for film loading, like the Nikon F, Zeiss Ikon Contaflex, Rollei 35, and some others.
-This is a good design because it eliminates the foam seals used on many cameras with hinged film-loading doors.
+The back removes for film loading, like the Nikon F, Zeiss Ikon Contaflex, Rollei 35, Zarya, and some others.
+This is a very good design because it eliminates the foam seals used on many cameras with hinged film-loading doors.

 Argus C44 with the back removed for film loading, showing the blue-colored shutter.